Gaurav-2803/Notes/SQL/SQL Notes .md

 8. #### MAX :

-   - Find maximum value in column.
+   - Find the maximum value in a column.

      `SELECT MAX(col_name) FROM table_name;`

 9. #### MIN :

-   - Find minimum value in column.
+   - Find the minimum value in a column.

      `SELECT MIN(col_name) FROM table_name;`

 10. #### COUNT :

-    - Count total number of values in column.
+    - Count the total number of values in the column.

       `SELECT COUNT(col_name) FROM table_name;`

 11. #### SUM :

-    - Sum of all values in column.
+    - Sum of all values in the column.

       `SELECT SUM(col_name) FROM table_name;`

 12. #### AVG :

-    - Average of all values in column.
+    - Average of all values in the column.

       `SELECT AVG(col_name) FROM table_name;`

 13. #### DISTINCT :

-    - Return only distinct rows according respective to queries.
+    - Return only distinct rows according to respective queries.

       `SELECT DISTINCT * FROM TABLENAME;`